What is a Notification Plan for Development Applications in NSW?

 7. Activity Details

-Larger developments: More significant projects may require longer notification periods and more extensive community consultation.
+🔹 Larger Developments – Major projects often require longer notification periods and extensive community consultation.

 Public Notification Periods

-The plan will specify the length of time the community has to provide feedback.
-For example:
+The plan specifies how long the community has to provide feedback:

-In regional and rural areas, formal notification may not be required, but early discussions with neighbours are encouraged.
+📅 Regional & Rural areas – Formal notification may not be required, but discussions with neighbours are encouraged.

-Written notices: Delivered in person, via letterbox drop, or through the post.
+📌 Written notices – Delivered in person, via letterbox drop, or by mail.

 Why Notification Plans Matter

-For example, if a new housing development is proposed in your area, the Notification Plan will ensure that you are informed about the project, its potential impact and how you can provide feedback.
+For example, if a new housing development is planned in your area, the Notification Plan will ensure you receive updates on:

 How to Access Notification Plans